-Performance of the Company
+Performance of the Company:

 As reported in the previous year, manufacturing garments was suspended and processing division was disposed off.
-The Company sold off the stocks and generated revenue of Rs.126.18 lacs and out of job work and processing earned an income of Rs.
-72.89 lacs.
-The Company recorded a revenue of Rs.57.52 lacs from Hostel Business as against Rs.28.11 lacs in the previous year.
-Total revenue from operations was reduced to Rs.
-452.22 lacs as against Rs.1199.03 lacs a year ago.
-Other income too was lower at Rs.4.28 lacs as against Rs.14.95 lacs in the previous financial year.
-The Company incurred a loss of Rs.267.67 lacs as against a loss of Rs.287.16 lacs in the previous year.
+The Company sold off the stocks and generated revenue of Rs.121.93 lacs.
+Total revenue from operations was increased to Rs.
+508.12 lacs as against Rs.456.50 lacs a year ago.
+The

+Company incurred a loss of Rs.267.67 lacs as against a loss of Rs.
+74.42 lacs in the previous year.